Updated: 8/16/2023 | Las Vegas Travel Guide

 Nicknames for Las Vegas include Sin City/Vice City, The Entertainment Capital of the World, the Gambling Capital of the World, the Marriage Capital of the World, the Neon Capital of the World, the City of Lights (along with Paris), the City that Never Sleeps (along with New York), the City of Second Chances, Lost Wages (credited to Milton Berle), and a new one, the Bone Yard (for all the unfinished construction along the Strip).

-It’s truly a city that never sleeps and there are so many chances for you to live out your wildest dreams everywhere you go.
+It’s truly a city that never sleeps and there are so many chances for you to live out your wildest dreams anywhere you go.

 We wrote up a travel guide to help you best experience the fun-filled and illuminated city of Las Vegas!